mc2-project/secure-xgboost/README.md

 import securexgboost as xgb
 ```

 For ease of use, the Secure XGBoost API mirrors that of XGBoost as much as possible.
-Note that while the below block demonstrates usage on a single machine, Secure XGBoost is meant for the client-server model of computation.
+While the below block demonstrates usage on a single machine, Secure XGBoost is meant for the client-server model of computation.
 More information can be found [here](https://secure-xgboost.readthedocs.io/en/latest/about.html#system-architecture).

+**Note**: If running Secure XGBoost in simulation mode, pass in `verify=False` to the `attest()` function.

 ```python
 # Generate a key and use it to encrypt data